 This subsection assesses the near-term evolution of the large-scale modes of climate variability.
-Assessment of the physical mechanisms and the individual feedbacks involved in the future change of each mode and their role on future regional climate variability are provided in Sections 8.4.2, 9.2.3, 10.1.3 and Cross-Chapter Box 10.1.
+Assessment of the physical mechanisms and the individual feedbacks involved in the future change of each mode and their role on future regional climate variability are provided in Sections 8.4.2, 9.2.3 and 10.1.3, and Cross-Chapter Box 10.1.

 Northern and Southern Annular Modes